East Midlands Regional Management Board

 Andrew Nicholls – Chairman – CSSC East Midlands

-Andrew Nicholls has been involved with the CSSC project since it was established as part of the security planning for the Olympics.
+Andrew Nicholls has been involved with the CSSC project since it was established in 2011, as part of the security planning for the Olympics.
 He was originally an Industry Sector Lead and then became a member of the Senior Management Board.
 In December 2017 Andrew was delighted to be invited to take up the role of Chairman for the East Midlands Region.

 Andrew was previously Chairman of the Food and Drink Security Association and a member of the Metropolitan Police Strategic Business Crime Forum.
 In 2015 he received a Chief Superintendents Commendation for his work during National Counter Terrorism Awareness week.
 In 2017 Andrew was voted the top influencer in security management at IFSEC and in 2018 received the George van Schalkwyk Award in recognition of his contribution to security management.

 Prior to retirement Andrew was employed as the Head of Security for Mitchells & Butlers Plc and was also a Main Board Director of the Security Institute.